The Big Idea

 - Connecting is when you take an old thing in your mind and connect it to the new thing using some form of association.

-- Placing is when you want to “leave” new information in “containers” of buildings or things already in you mind.
+- Placing is a particular form of connecting where you want to “leave” new information in “containers” of buildings or things already in your mind.
 It basically gives the new thing a home in your mind rather than letting it float in the “void.”
 There are various ways to accomplish this:

-- Placed Logically like in a Ramist tree, or flow chart
+- Placed Logically like in an outline, Ramist tree, or flow chart.

 - Placed Sequentially like in lines for a play or using the Story or Link methods.